open-ch/pyrene/FAQ.md

 ## Hacks in Pyrene

-1. As mentioned TypeScript is handle by Babel.
+1. As mentioned TypeScript is handled by Babel.
 The problem is that the Babel plugin does not support TypeScript syntax properly, for example, we cannot do type extension like this.

 ```